CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 Operates within a [Package Ecosystem](#package-ecosystem).
 Applies security and/or bug fixes to packages before building and packaging.
-Works mainly with a downstream [Packager](#packager), and has [Author](#author)'s downstream ecosystems as upstream.
+Works mainly with a downstream [Packager](#packager), and has [Maintainer](#maintainer)'s downstream ecosystems as upstream.

 This role is necessary when...

-* Upstream Author roles are not responsive or available, and thereby security fixes aren't applied there.
+* Upstream Maintainer roles are not responsive or available, and thereby security fixes aren't applied there.
 * When downstream constraints and requirements call for it – e.g. when back-porting of fixes are needed due to downstream LTS requirements.

 > [!NOTE]